The Clear Edge

 Founders, consultants, and agencies at $35K–$60K/month quietly lose $84K–$228K yearly by chasing 3–7 growth levers at once; a 30-minute Growth Lever Selector identifies one constraint-matched lever that adds $12K–$28K/month.

-The Strategy Scatter Problem: Testing 5–7 levers simultaneously and switching every 3–6 weeks burns 18 hours weekly (936 hours or 23.4 work weeks yearly) and leaves $84K–$228K on the table from wrong-lever focus and half-finished experiments.
+• The strategy scatter problem: Testing 5–7 levers and switching every 3–6 weeks burns 18 hours weekly (936 hours, 23.4 work weeks yearly) and leaves $84K–$228K unused from wrong-lever focus.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want reliable revenue jumps without 18-hour weeks lost to scattered growth experiments.